 The vacancy rate excludes any space available for sub-lease: it is the total amount of space which is vacant and not currently leased.
 Our survey measured vacancy rates by class of building.
 Class A buildings command the highest rents in their community, have "presence" by virtue of their distinctive design and lobbies, and attract the largest firms of lawyers and accountants.
 Class B buildings offer "no frills" modern, airconditioned space.
 Tenants typically include second tier firms of lawyers and accountants, together with a wide selection of private sector companies, provincial and local government agencies.
 Class C buildings include all offices not classed as "A" or "B".
-The vacancy rate for all classes of office buildings was at its lowest in 2001 and has been in the vicinity of 8% since then.
-The current vacancy rates in Greater Charlottetown are: Class A 0.56%; Class B 9.51%; Class C 13.27%; Overall 7.50%.
+The overall vacancy rate for office buildings dropped sharply this past year.
+The current vacancy rates in Greater Saint John are: Class A 5.87%; Class B 4.09%; Class C 24.67%; Overall 6.75%.

 Our survey includes all the major centres in Atlantic Canada.
 The graph indicates the vacancy rate for each building class in each city.
-The overall vacancy rate by location is as follows: Greater Fredericton 4.97%; Greater Saint John 10.96%; Greater Moncton 12.84%; Greater St. John's 6.04%; Halifax Regional Municipality 6.53%; Greater Charlottetown 7.50%.
+The overall vacancy rate by location is as follows: Greater Fredericton 6.65%; Greater Saint John 6.75%; Greater Moncton 10.87%; Greater St. John's 5.50%; Halifax Regional Municipality 6.32%.